mintapi/mintapi/README.md

     pip install mintapi

-If you do not want to manually find the `ius_session` cookie, as described below, then please also install `selenium` and `chromedriver`.
-Installing `selenium` can be done through `pip`:
+If you do not want to manually find the `ius_session` and `thx_guid` cookies, as described below, then please also install `selenium` and `chromedriver`:

     pip install selenium

-Installing `chromedriver` must be done separately, and be made accessible on your executable path.
-It can either be done manually by downloading it from [here](https://sites.google.com/a/chromium.org/chromedriver/downloads); or by using your operating system's package manager.
-For example, in Ubuntu 16.10+ you would run:

-    sudo apt-get install chromium-chromedriver
+    brew install chromedriver # or sudo apt-get install chromium-chromedriver on Ubuntu/Debian

-And Mac OS X users who use Homebrew can run:

-    brew install chromedriver

 Usage
 ===